Subriti/CS7810-Group3/deliverables/use-case.md

 - **Researchers** seek to identify emerging subfields, find potential collaborators, and track influential publications.
 - **Funding agencies** NSF and DARPA want to evaluate the impact of their grants, compare funding across CS subfields (e.g., NLP vs. Computer Vision), and optimize future investments.
 - **Policymakers and industry leaders** need to monitor the trajectory of CS technologies to inform regulations, national strategies, and innovation investments.
-- **Educators and students** can use the graph to explore the landscape of subfields in CS, locate relevant datasets, and study collaboration patterns.
+- **Educators and students** can use the graph to explore the landscape of subfields in CS, visualize topic hierarchies and understand how concepts connect over time..

-Building a **Knowledge Graph (KG)** for the field of research in CS is important because it enables the integration of heterogeneous data sources into a single semantic structure.
-This makes it possible to connect research papers, authors, institutions, patents, grants, and topics, allowing complex queries such as:
-- *“Which universities publish the most on Large Language Models?”*
-- *“What are the fastest-growing AI subfields in the last 5 years?”*
-- *“How much NSF funding has gone into NLP versus Computer Vision research?”*

-These insights would not be easily retrievable using isolated datasets.

-A **relational (tabular) database** is insufficient for this use-case because it enforces rigid schemas and lacks native support for relationships across multiple datasets.
-For example, linking an NSF grant to the papers it funded, the institutions that received it, and patents citing those papers requires traversing many-to-many relationships.
-A **Knowledge Graph**, however, naturally encodes these entities and relationships, supports reasoning via ontologies, and enables semantic queries with SPARQL.
-This flexibility allows researchers and decision-makers to extract actionable insights that would be extremely difficult or impossible in relational systems.

-Thus, the CS Research Knowledge Graph is both intellectually challenging and societally impactful.
-It will integrate diverse datasets, model meaningful relationships, and provide a foundation for advanced analytics and visualization of AI research trends.
+A **Traditional relational (tabular) database** cannot easily represent or traverse the complex, many-to-many relationships between grants, papers, patents, authors, and institutions.
+A Knowledge Graph (KG), using semantic web captures these relationships explicitly and supports reasoning over them.
+This enables rich, cross-domain queries such as:

+“Which NSF-funded research areas led to the most patents within five years?”
+“What sequence of papers represents the evolution of deep learning?”
+“How close are NLP and Computer Vision research in conceptual space?”

+By modeling these semantic relationships, this KG can serve as a dynamic map of computer science research, showing the flow of ideas, collaborations, and innovations over time.

 ---

 ## Competency Questions

-1. What are the fastest-growing subfields in CS in the last 5 years?
-*Bridges Datasets:* DBLP, arXiv

-2. Which universities publish the most on Large Language Models (LLMs)?
-*Bridges Datasets:* DBLP, arXiv, Institution metadata
+1. Which NSF-funded projects resulted in the highest research and innovation velocity?
+Bridges Datasets: NSF, DBLP, USPTO

-3. Which researchers collaborate most frequently across different AI subfields?
+2. How does research vary across different CS subfields?
-*Bridges Datasets:* DBLP, arXiv
+Bridges Datasets: DBLP, NSF

+3. What is the conceptual distance between two research papers or subfields?
+Bridges Datasets: DBLP

+4. Which institutions demonstrate the strongest link between funded research and patented outcomes?
+Bridges Datasets: NSF, DBLP, USPTO

-4. How much NSF funding has gone to NLP compared to Computer Vision research?
+5. How much NSF funding has gone to NLP compared to Computer Vision research?
-*Bridges Datasets:* NSF Awards, DBLP, arXiv
+*Bridges Datasets:* NSF Awards, DBLP

-5. Which AI patents cite academic research papers, and which institutions developed them?
+6. Which AI patents cite academic research papers, and which institutions developed them?
-*Bridges Datasets:* USPTO.org, DBLP, arXiv, Institution metadata
+*Bridges Datasets:* USPTO, DBLP

-6. Which authors frequently publish in both academic venues (conferences/journals) and file patents?
+7. Which authors frequently publish in both academic venues (conferences/journals) and file patents?
-*Bridges Datasets:* DBLP, arXiv, USPTO/Lens.org

-7. What are the top conferences and journals publishing AI/ML papers by volume?
-*Bridges Datasets:* DBLP, arXiv
+*Bridges Datasets:* DBLP, USPTO

 8. Which institutions have received the most NSF grants related to AI research?
-*Bridges Datasets:* NSF Awards, Institution metadata
+*Bridges Datasets:* NSF Awards, DBLP

-9. How has the volume of AI research papers evolved over time, broken down by subfield (e.g., NLP, Robotics, Computer Vision)?
-*Bridges Datasets:* DBLP, arXiv

-10. What collaborations exist between academia and industry labs in AI research outputs?
-*Bridges Datasets:* DBLP, arXiv, Institution metadata

-11. Which research topics are most strongly connected to recent breakthroughs in generative AI?
-*Bridges Datasets:* arXiv, DBLP

-12. Which institutions or labs show the strongest cross-disciplinary collaborations in AI subfields?
-*Bridges Datasets:* DBLP, arXiv, Institution metadata
+9. What hierarchical relationships exist among CS topics, and how do they evolve?
+Bridges Datasets: DBLP

+10. Which NSF-funded areas have produced patents most rapidly (shortest time lag)?
+Bridges Datasets: NSF, DBLP, USPTO

 ---